kwesikwaa/kwesikwaa/README.md

 <h1>Hello, I am Kwesikwaa Hayford</h1>
 <h3>A Software Engineer</h3>
-<h4>SideFx Houdini for all my 3d magic, Unreal Engine and Unity Engines for game dev and AR</h4>
+<h4>Also use SideFx Houdini for 3d magic, Unreal Engine and Unity Engine for game dev and AR</h4>

 <div >